Gabrielcarvfer/nr/tutorial/source/tutorial.rst

 packet being processed by each actor of the RAN, i.e., gNB and UE, respectively.

-This tutorial will walk through each step of the way, starting with the entry point for these packets in the RAN-- the ``NrEpcEnbApplication``.
+This tutorial will walk through each step of the way, starting with the entry point for these packets in the RAN-- the ``NrEpcGnbApplication``.

-NrEpcEnbApplication
+NrEpcGnbApplication
 ===================
-The ``NrEpcEnbApplication`` is installed on the gNB.
+The ``NrEpcGnbApplication`` is installed on the gNB.
 It is responsible for receiving packets tunneled through the EPC model and sending them into the ``NrGnbNetDevice``.
 Conceptually, this is just an application-level relay function.
-It is possible to run the ``cttc-nr-demo`` scenario by enabling the ``NrEpcEnbApplication`` log component, which can also be configured to print messages at INFO level and prefix the message by stating the time of the simulation, the node ID of interest, and the routine that prints that message.
+It is possible to run the ``cttc-nr-demo`` scenario by enabling the ``NrEpcGnbApplication`` log component, which can also be configured to print messages at INFO level and prefix the message by stating the time of the simulation, the node ID of interest, and the routine that prints that message.
 In this way, with the following command

 .. sourcecode:: bash

-  $ NS_LOG="NrEpcEnbApplication=info|prefix_all" ./ns3 run 'cttc-nr-demo' > log.out 2>&1
+  $ NS_LOG="NrEpcGnbApplication=info|prefix_all" ./ns3 run 'cttc-nr-demo' > log.out 2>&1

 one can observe this relay function on the first packet, as follows:

 .. sourcecode:: text

-  +0.400000282s 0 NrEpcEnbApplication:RecvFromS1uSocket(): [INFO ] Received packet from S1-U interface with GTP TEID: 2
+  +0.400000282s 0 NrEpcGnbApplication:RecvFromS1uSocket(): [INFO ] Received packet from S1-U interface with GTP TEID: 2
-  +0.400000282s 0 NrEpcEnbApplication:SendToLteSocket(): [INFO ] Add NrEpsBearerTag with RNTI 2 and bearer ID 2
+  +0.400000282s 0 NrEpcGnbApplication:SendToLteSocket(): [INFO ] Add NrEpsBearerTag with RNTI 2 and bearer ID 2
-  +0.400000282s 0 NrEpcEnbApplication:SendToLteSocket(): [INFO ] Forward packet from eNB's S1-U to LTE stack via IPv4 socket.
+  +0.400000282s 0 NrEpcGnbApplication:SendToLteSocket(): [INFO ] Forward packet from eNB's S1-U to LTE stack via IPv4 socket.

 The file ``src/lte/model/epc-enb-application.cc`` contains the source code.

-The ``NrEpcEnbApplication`` adds the cell-specific UE ID (RNTI) and BID as tags through ``NrEpsBearerTag``.
+The ``NrEpcGnbApplication`` adds the cell-specific UE ID (RNTI) and BID as tags through ``NrEpsBearerTag``.
 This greatly simplifies packet processing in later sections.
 The application is able to find the right RNTI and BID given the TEID present on the GTP-U header of the received packet structure.
-This process can be found at ``NrEpcEnbApplication::RecvFromS1uSocket()`` source code:
+This process can be found at ``NrEpcGnbApplication::RecvFromS1uSocket()`` source code:

 .. sourcecode:: cpp